armory/knowledge-base/_posts/pipelines/2019-06-18-Secrets-In-Webhook-Stage.md

 Following this guide on [Secrets with S3](https://docs.armory.io/spinnaker-install-admin-guides/secrets-s3/), in order to reference secrets in S3 from our config files, we should follow the next format: `encrypted:s3!r:<region>!b:<bucket>!f:<path to file>!k:<optional key>`

 Run `hal deploy apply` and you should see a new orca pod.
-And if you want to verify you can exec into orca, and find the orca-local.yml file under `/opt/spinnaker/config/`, at this moment Spinnaker will decrypt the secrets in S3, any change in S3 will require run `hal deploy apply`
+And if you want to verify you can exec into orca, and find the orca-local.yml file under `/opt/spinnaker/config/`, at this moment Spinnaker will decrypt the secrets in S3, any change in S3 will require run `hal deploy apply`.

 ## Add Webhook to a Pipeline